microsoft/webvalidate/README.md

 WebV is published as a dotnet package and can be installed as a dotnet global tool.
 WebV can also be run as a docker container.
 If you have dotnet core sdk installed, running as a dotnet global tool is the simplest and fastest way to run WebV.

+There are many web test tools available.
+The two main differences with WebV are:

+- Integrates into a `single pane of glass`
+  - WebV publishes json logs to stdout and stderr
+  - WebV publishes the /metrics endpoint for Prometheus
+  - This allows you to build a single pane of glass that compares `server errors` with `client errors`
+- Deep validation of arbitrary result graphs
+  - WebV is primarily designed for json API testing and can perform `deep validation` on arbitrary json graphs

 ## Running as a dotnet global tool

 Install WebV as a dotnet global tool